Jamal Khashoggi: UN finds 'credible evidence' linking Saudi crown prince to murder | DW | 19.06.2019

 After a visit to Turkey in February, Callamard said that Turkish investigators were hampered in their investigation of Khashoggi's killing in Istanbul.

-The UN investigator said that her team could not find Khashoggi's remains but they did have access to a part of "chilling and gruesome audio materials" that were obtained by Turkish authorities.
+The UN investigator said that her team could not find Khashoggi's remains but did have access to some "chilling and gruesome audio materials" obtained by Turkish authorities.

 Read more: Khashoggi killers received training in the United States — report